 - If you select non-domain-joined, no additional information is needed.

 - Region: (Available only for No connectivity.)
 Select a region where you want the machine containing the image to be created.

 - Logon credentials for image machine: You’ll use these credentials later when you connect (RDP) to the machine containing the new image, so that you can install apps and other software.

-- Machine performance: Select a machine performance that meets your apps’ requirements.
+- Machine performance: This is CPU, RAM, and storage information for the machine that runs the image.
+Select a machine performance that meets your apps’ requirements.